Sign Reversal of Boer-Mulders Functions from Semi-inclusive Deep-Inelastic Scattering to the Drell-Yan Process

 The COMPASS results on the azimuthal asymmetry of $\pi^-$-induced DY on a transversely polarized proton target have shown that the sign for this $A^{\sin(2\phi-\phi_S)}_T$ is negative, with an average value of $-0.131 \pm$ 0.046 (stat) $\pm$ 0.047 (syst)~\cite{compass17,compass24}, as shown in Fig. 1.
 This seems to suggest that there is no sign reversal for the proton's BM function in the DY process.
 However, the coordinate system adopted by COMPASS is opposite to the usual convention, namely, the $z$-axis is along the unpolarized pion beam direction, rather than the direction of the polarized target nucleon (in the CM frame).
 Therefore, the negative sign reported by the COMPASS actually corresponds to a positive sign in the usual convention.
-Hence, one can conclude that the result from COMPASS supports the expectation that the BM function indeed changes sign in the DY process.
+Hence, one can conclude that the result from COMPASS supports the expectation that the BM function indeed changes sign in the DY process. \bc{The two-fold ambiguity labelled (a) and (b) in Table II is now resolved with the solution (a) favored over solution (b), based on the polarized DY measurement at COMPASS.}

 We mention in passing that the amplitude $A^{\sin(2\phi+\phi_S)}_T$ in Eq.~(\ref{eq:eq3}), though interesting, would not lead to a determination of pion's BM function, since the nucleon's prezelocity distribution is yet unknown.